nikogura/nikogura.com/Web3ForInfraEngineers.md

 The thesis of this piece is simple: **wallet signing is SSH authentication v2.** The same ECDSA private key that proves your identity in an SSH handshake proves your ownership of funds in a blockchain transaction.
 The only differences are the serialization format and the curve parameters.

 If you understand SSH, you understand wallets.
 Heck, a Solana Wallet *is* an ED25519 private key.
-You can use the same key on chain that you use to access a remote server.
+You could use the same key on chain that you use to access a remote server.
+Whether you *should* is another discussion, but technically if your ssh server supports ED25519 you could 'login with Solana'.

 If you understand Vault, you understand on-chain key management.
 If you understand GitOps, you understand why blockchains care so much about deterministic state.